 You should not expect this handbook to answer all of your questions, and it does not cover all types of actions that could be filed.
 You should consider it as a starting point only.

-This handbook is not legal advice and should not be used as a substitute for legal advice by an attorney.
-It should not be cited as legal authority.
+This handbook is not legal advice and should not be cited as legal authority.

 WHAT DOES PRO SE MEAN?